Proportional Weighting in District Ratings

-As an illustration, districts facing this issue may have received an “A” or “B” rating while their campuses were rated “B”, “C”, or “D”.
-According to the TEA, College, Career, and Military Readiness (CCMR) and graduation rates at the district-level contributed to the disconnect.
+For example, a district may have received an “A” or “B” rating while its campuses were rated “B”, “C”, or “D”.
+This disconnect was largely due to district-level College, Career, and Military Readiness (CCMR) and graduation rates.
+In 2023, TEA began using a proportional weighting by domain method to determine district ratings.

-Following feedback and analysis, the TEA has introduced a robust “reset” accountability system.
+Following feedback and analysis, the TEA introduced a proportional ratings methodology for calculating district ratings.
 The accountability system now includes the proportional weighting methodology to rate districts for each of the three domains:

 The number of students enrolled in grades 3–12 dictates the proportional weighting methodology.